Six Things to Consider Before Prescribing an Opioid

 You can read the rest of this article in the American Journal of Managed Care (AJMC)

-She started her medical and academic career at the University of Iowa where she earned her medical degree, as well as a master’s degree, and directed the Med-Psych residency program.
-She continues to engage in regular clinical work through supporting the behavioral health team at a federally qualified health center.
+She earned her medical degree and a master’s degree from the University of Iowa, where she also directed the Med-Psych residency program.
+She continues to provide clinical support to a behavioral health team at a federally qualified health center.